tillgrallert/slides/Dixit2/DAPE-Slides-2016-03-16.md

 Bassel Khartabil / باسل خرطبيل

 + Syrian software engineer
-+ leading advocat for open access and Creative Commons (CC) in Syria
++ leading advocate for open access and Creative Commons (CC) in Syria
 + author of the Arabic CC licences
 + detained by the regime since 15 March 2012
 + moved to an unknown location and probably killed in Oct 2015